More Testing, Sets vs. Lists, and Problem Solving

 This test checks the behavior of add_len_to_list when it’s given an empty list.

 What’s going on in memory when we run this test?
-Put another way, how many lists are there in the program by the time the assertion is checked?
+Put another way, how many lists have been created by the time the assertion is checked?

 Think, then click!

 Two.
-However, only one of them is actually used for anything except expressing our expected value.
+However, only one of them is actually used for anything except expressing our expected value in the assertion.
 The program proceeds like this:

 • Create a new, empty list in memory and remember where to find it (l).